2013 Bond Market Performance: The Year in Review

 Emerging Markets Face Multiple Headwinds

 Emerging market bonds also closed 2013 in the red, but virtually all of the downturn occurred in the May-June selloff.

 During this time, investors exited the asset class in droves as rising Treasury yields caused investors to lose their appetite for risk.
 The emerging debt markets were also hurt by slower-than-expected growth in key markets such as India, Brazil, and Russia, as well as periodic concerns about a possible “hard landing” in China’s economy.
-Further, rising inflation pressures caused a number of emerging-market central banks to begin raising rates – a reversal from the long cycle of rate cuts that occurred from 2008-2012.
+Further, rising inflation pressures caused some emerging-market central banks to begin raising rates—a reversal from the cycle of rate cuts that occurred from 2008-2012.
 Taken together, these factors caused emerging market bonds to finish with their worst year since the 2008 financial crisis.

 The hardest-hit segment of the asset class was local currency debt (as opposed to those denominated in U.S. dollars).
 Capital flight contributed to weakness in the value of many emerging currencies since investors who sell bonds in a foreign country must also sell the currency to do so.
-As a result, local-currency bonds were pressured in two ways: first, by the falling value of the bonds themselves, and second, by the falling value of the currencies.
-During 2013 the Wisdom Tree Emerging Markets Local Debt Fund (ELD) returned -10.76%, well below the -7.79% return of the dollar-denominated iShares J.P.
+As a result, local-currency bonds were pressured in two ways—first, by the falling value of the bonds themselves, and second, by the falling value of the currencies.
+During 2013, the Wisdom Tree Emerging Markets Local Debt Fund (ELD) returned -10.76%, well below the -7.79% return of the dollar-denominated iShares J.P.
 Morgan USD Emerging Markets Bond ETF (EMB).